Bahá'í World Centre

 History & Structure

-The Shrine of Bahá'u'lláh: Located near Acre, this is the holiest site for Bahá'ís - the point toward which they turn during daily prayers (the Qiblih).
-The shrine is topped by a golden dome and surrounded by 19 terraces of meticulously maintained gardens stretching from the foot to the crest of Mount Carmel, over one kilometer in length.
+The Shrine of Bahá'u'lláh, located near Acre, is the holiest site for Bahá'ís — the point toward which they turn during daily prayers (the Qiblih).
+It is surrounded by 19 terraces of meticulously maintained gardens stretching from the foot to the crest of Mount Carmel, over one kilometer in length.

-The Shrine of the Báb: The Báb (meaning "the Gate") was born as Siyyid 'Alí-Muhammad in 1819 in Shiraz, Persia.
-He declared in 1844 that he was preparing humanity for the coming of a greater messenger - Bahá'u'lláh.
-The Báb was executed in 1850 for his teachings and his remains were eventually brought to this shrine on Mount Carmel.
+The Shrine of the Báb enshrines the remains of Siyyid 'Alí-Muhammad (1819–1850), who declared in 1844 that he was preparing humanity for the coming of a greater messenger — Bahá'u'lláh.
+The Báb was executed for his teachings in 1850, and his remains were eventually brought to this shrine on Mount Carmel.